Rhophylac Side Effects

 Generic name: rho (d) immune globulin

 Note: This document contains side effect information about rho (d) immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name Rhophylac.
+Some dosage forms listed on this page may not apply to the brand name Rhophylac.

 Along with its needed effects, rho (d) immune globulin (the active ingredient contained in Rhophylac) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.